-It would be very easy for me to extoll the virtues of AWS, but I don’t think there would be much benefit to that as everyone knows it is a great platform (maybe I’ll do it later anyway).
-In the meantime I thought it would be worthwhile taking a bit more of a “warts and all” view of a few features to avoid others stepping into the potential traps which have come up directly or indirectly through my recent training materials, as well as being a memory aid to myself!
+It would be very easy for me to extoll the virtues of AWS, but I don’t think there would be much benefit to that.
+Everyone knows it is a great platform (but maybe I’ll do it later anyway)!
+In the meantime, I thought it would be worthwhile taking a bit more of a “warts and all” view of a few features.
+Hopefully, this will avoid others stepping into the potential traps which have come up directly or indirectly through my recent training materials, as well as being a memory aid to myself!

 The key thing is with all of these “gotchas”, they are not irreparable, and can generally be worked around by tweaking your infrastructure design.
 In addition, with the rate that AWS develop and update features on their platforms, it is likely that many of them will improve over the coming months / years anyway.

-This did originally start off as a single “Top 10” post but realised quickly that there are alot more than 10 items and some of them are pretty deep dive.
-As such, I have split the content into easily consumable chunks, with a few lightweight ones to get us started… keep you eyes open for a few whoppers later in the series!
+This did originally start off as a single “Top 10” post but realised quickly that there are a lot more than 10 items and some of them are pretty deep dive!
+As such, I have split the content into easily consumable chunks, with a few lightweight ones to get us started… keep your eyes open for a few whoppers later in the series!

 The full list of posts will be available here: